 Women Working in the Industry

-Though historically a male dominated field, women have begun making inroads into the industry resulting in more consistent conversations about gender diversity in individual companies and the challenges women face in the workplace.
-This section compiles articles dealing with game development culture as it pertains to the relative inclusion or exclusion of female industry workers.
+Like other technology sectors, the games industry is dominated by men.
+However, women are making inroads that have resulted in more consistent conversations about the challenges women face in the workplace and how to improve gendered diversity in the industry, overall.
+This section compiles articles dealing with game development as it pertains to the relative inclusion or exclusion of female industry workers.

 - Jen Whitson on Technoculture, Art and Games: May 30,2013: Gamasutra, glass ceilings, beer and feminism